Protection of Interests in Enforcement Proceedings

 Home Enforcement Proceedings Enforcement Proceedings

-Executive documents are documents according to which money is indisputably collected from debtors’ bank accounts, electronic money from their electronic wallets.
-The list of executive documents is established in the Belarusian legislation.
-Usually, an enforcement document is issued to the recoverer or his representative after the case is resolved by a court or other state body.
+Enforcement documents are documents on the basis of which funds are collected from a debtor’s bank accounts or electronic wallets without a court hearing — by direct debit.
+The list of enforcement documents is established by Belarusian legislation.
+An enforcement document is typically issued to the creditor or their representative after the case is resolved by a court or other authorised state body.

-The payment claim is kept in the AIS FMO until the debt amount is fully recovered or revoked by the recoverer, but no more than 5 years.
-The recoverer can always withdraw the payment claim from the AIS FMO and transfer the enforcement document to initiate enforcement proceedings in the enforcement agencies.
+The payment demand remains in AIS FMO until the full debt is recovered or the creditor withdraws it — for a maximum of five years.
+The creditor may withdraw the payment demand from AIS FMO at any time and instead submit the enforcement document to the bailiff service to initiate formal enforcement proceedings.

 Legal Opinion in Belarus